alexa-ngo/notes/analysis-of-algorithms.md

     return -1
 ```

+**How Binary Search Works**
+1. find the midpoint of the list and compare it to the target
+2. if it matches, we are done
+3. otherwise, if we should look in the first half, it updates the *last* to be the end of the first half.
+The first is already the beginning of the first half.
+4. however, if we should look in the second half, it updates *first* to be the beginning of the second half.
+The last is already the end of the second half.
+5. then we go back to the top of the loop to find the midpoint of the section we're looking at now.
+6. we continue doing this until we find the target value or we find that there are no target values between the first and last.

+We have to have a **sorted** list in order to do a binary sort.

+#Sorting

 ###Bubble Sort

 Bubble sort starts by comparing the first two values in the list.
 If they are in the wrong order, the algorithm swaps the values, otherwise it leaves them where they are.
 Next the bubble sort compares the second and third values and does the same thing.
 This sorting happens until the end of the list.
 Next, the bubble sort makes another pass through the list except the last value, which we know is in the correct place.
-At the end of the his pass, we know that the second-largest value is now in the correct place.
+At the end of the pass, we know that the second-largest value is now in the correct place.
 Bubble sort **does not keep running to the end of the array**.
 At the end of i passes, i values will be in their correct places.
 Bubble sort makes n-1 passes (if all but one of the values are in the correct place, then the value must also be in the right place).

+Bubble sort needs approximately n^2^ comparisons to sort a list of length n.
+The time we need to sort a list using bubble sort increases pretty quickly as the size of the list increases.

 ```
 def bubble_sort(a_list):